wiloon/blog/content/post/archive-0/2012-10-16-java-synchronized.md

 下面是并发条件下的一些Donts

-Don’t synchronize on an object you’re changing
+Don't synchronize on an object you're changing

-Don’t synchronize on a String literal
+Don't synchronize on a String literal

-Don’t synchronize on auto-boxed values
+Don't synchronize on auto-boxed values

-Don’t synchronize on null
+Don't synchronize on null

-Don’t synchronize on a Lock object
+Don't synchronize on a Lock object

-Don’t synchronize on getClass()
+Don't synchronize on getClass()

 Be careful locking on a thread-safe object with encapsulated locking